Skip to main content

 Monday, August 4, 2025

-This session will highlight the most impactful discussion from the previous two sessions.
-It will also include discussion of other potential strategies to reduce drug pricing in the United States.
+This session highlighted the most impactful discussion from the previous two sessions.
+It also included discussion of other potential strategies to reduce drug pricing in the United States.